Dimildizio/DS_course/gradient-boosting/README.md

 ## Data

-The dataset for this competition includes a training set with 1,460 observations and 80 features, and a test set with 1,459 observations and the same 80 features.
+The dataset for this competition includes a training set with 1,460 observations and 80 features, and a test set with 1,459 observations and 79 features (Target parameter is not included).
 We will be using the training set to train our models and the test set to make predictions, which we will submit to the Kaggle competition for evaluation.

 ## Approach